Rangers can cope without Morelos - Van Bronckhorst

 |Coverage: Listen to commentary on BBC Radio Scotland & online; follow live text on the BBC Sport website and app.

-Rangers can cope without injured talisman Alfredo Morelos, manager Giovanni van Bronckhorst insists ahead of their Europa League quarter-final.
+Rangers can cope without injured talisman Alfredo Morelos, says manager Giovanni van Bronckhorst before the Europa League quarter-final.

 Thursday's first leg away to Sporting Braga follows a 2-1 home defeat by Celtic that leaves Rangers six points adrift in the domestic title race.

-Top scorer Morelos missed that game and will sit out the rest of the season.
+Top-scorer Morelos missed that game and will sit out the rest of the season.

 "I believe so," Van Bronckhorst replied when asked if Rangers could compensate for the loss of the Colombia striker.